joshuaeckroth/csci141-website/lecture/syllabus.markdown

 Homework may be turned in late, up to the day of the final exam.
 Late work is penalized.
 The maximum grade for late work is 60%.

 Homework will be turned in on Blackboard.
-See [homework 1](/homework/homework-1.html) for information about how to submit code.
+See the [Eclipse](/lecture/eclipse.html) notes for information about how to submit code.

 ## Test dates

-- Test 1: Wed, Feb 11
+- Test 1: Mon, 9/21

-- Test 2: Wed, Mar 25
+- Test 2: Mon, 11/2

-- Final exam: Mon, May 4, 8-10am
+- Final exam: Mon, 12/7, 4-6p

 See the [calendar](/lecture/calendar.html) for more dates.